 The glazing techniques of many basic colours in porcelain were introduced in the Sung Dynasty (960-1279).
 Yet the triumph of the potters in the mastery of the widest range of glazing techniques was seen in the coloured wares of the Ming and Ch’ing Dynasties.

-Despite red is a favourite colour of the Chinese and is always much used in festivals and on auspicious occasions, the red glaze appeared relatively later than many other glazes.
+Despite red being a favourite colour of the Chinese and is always much used in festivals and on auspicious occasions, the red glaze appeared relatively later than many other glazes.

 The earliest significant copper red glaze was that found in the Chun wares of the Sung Dynasty.
 Accomplishment in the much loved copper-red wares did not reach its proper heights until the Yuan Dynasty and was brought to perfection in the early Ming Dynasty.